joagre/ratatoskr/ideas/r.md

  * Satie's dynamic type system relies on a Garbage Collect (GC) mechanism that takes great care to do garbage collection on a job basis.
-All to avoid the GC becoming a stop-the-world activity.
+All to avoid the GC mechanism becoming a stop-the-world activity.

  * Satie is a small language and should be easy to learn.
 It has a clean, regular and minimalist syntax adhering to the school of curly braces languages, i.e. it uses well known reserved words, syntax and scoping rules.
 The element of least surprise has been a leading principle but in Satie everything is an expression, i.e. no statements to be seen (and no semicolons).
-This may have resulted in seemingly unorthodox syntactical choices at times albeit being regular and consistent.
-The syntax of the D and Erlang programming language have been heavy influencers when applicable.
-Another leading principle has been to make the syntax familiar and easy on the eye, but you have to be the judge on that.
+Because of this certain syntactical constructs may seem unorthodox even though they represent a regular and consistent syntax.
+The syntax of the D and Erlang programming language have been heavy influencers when applicable and another leading principle has been to make the syntax familiar and easy on the eye, but you have to be the judge on that.
 Satie reserves 24 keywords and sports 16 operators and the complete syntax is formally defined as a PEG grammar in appendix B.

  * Satie has pattern matching in its core and the `=` operator is actually all about pattern matching rather than assignment (*there must not be mutable updates*).
 Everything can be matched and taken apart with the help of a pattern matching in combination with the `=` operator.
-Pattern matching is also used by `match` constrict which is a sibling to `switch`, but on pattern matching speed.
+Pattern matching is also used by the `match` expression which is a sibling to `switch` but on pattern matching speed.
 The `receive` expression also uses pattern matching to do selective receive on messages in a job's mailbox.

  * Satie is implemented using a custom built VM consisting of a multi-core and time slicing job scheduler running multiple instances (one for each job) of a custom built register machine.
-The VM and its scheduler has a small memory footprint but each job started by a scheduler initially allocates 1KB for its heap and stack (program code excluded).
+The VM and its scheduler has a small memory footprint and each job startedinitially only allocates 1KB for its heap and stack (program code excluded).
 The VM is standalone and has few dependencies making it easy to port to restricted targets.

  * Great care has been taken to add a purely functional and encapsulating `class` definition.
-It makes it possible group member variables and member functions using well known member modifiers such `public`,  `private`, `const` and `this` references and more.
+It makes it possible group member variables and member functions using well known C++/Java member modifiers such as `public`,  `private`, `const` and `this` references and more.

 Many things are by design not a part of Satie: